-To assess aggregate welfare, we continue to focus on the average voter's and look at the behavior of $v(\mathbf{t}, \overline{\gamma})$.
-Using external tariffs derived in expressions (27) and (28), once again we can easily see that the common external tariffs under a CU are higher than the external tariffs under an FTA.
+To assess aggregate welfare, we continue to focus on the average voter and the behavior of $v(\mathbf{t}, \overline{\gamma})$.
+Using the external tariffs derived in expressions (28) and (29), we see that the common external tariffs under a CU are higher than the external tariffs under an FTA.
 Likewise, the representative of each country under a CU is more protectionist than under an FTA due to the strategic delegation effect discussed above.
-The difference with respect to the previous sections resides in the assumption that the number of firms based in country F is greater than the number of firms located in member countries $(n_F > 1)$.
-As we discuss above, our framework implies that the higher the number of firms in the non-member country, the greater the degree of trade diversion under a preferential agreement, given the external tariffs.
-These observations are important in explaining the following result.
+The difference with respect to the previous sections lies in the assumption that the number of firms based in country Fis greater than the number of firms located in the member countries ($n_F > 1$).
+As discussed above, our framework implies that the higher the number of firms in the non-member country, the greater the degree of trade diversion under a preferential agreement, given the external tariffs.
+These arguments give rise to the following result.